sid1737/RecipeApp/README.md

 4. [Recipe App Videos](#Recipe_App_Videos)

 ## Overview
 ***Recipe App*** is a sample android app that fetches the data from ***recipes.json*** file and then displays the list of recipes to the user, when the user clicks on a recipe then he is navigated to the Recipe Details screen.
-The App also supports accessibility alogn with landscape and portrait view, also talkback to some extent
+The App also supports accessibility along with landscape and portrait view, also talkback to some extent

 ## Features
 - ***Recipe List***: Displays a list of recipes (recipe image, name of recipe)